Glanvilles in old Records,

 includes other names).

-I am collecting and publishing as much information as I can about Glanvill(e)s who were either Born in,
+I am collecting and publishing as much information as I can about Glanvill(e)s worldwide.

 Genealogy pages on my website are typically updated monthly.